minprog/uva-prog-ai/20 Problem sets/40 Hangman/00 Rules.md

 - Practice string manipulation.
 - Have a try at file I/O.
-- Start using an ArrayList
+- Start using `ArrayList`s.
-- Acquaint you with modularized software in multiple files
+- Acquaint you with modularizing software into multiple classes.

 ## Recommended Reading